-A hundred years ago entries were topping the 800 mark and that year a new interest was created by the trotting races.
+A hundred years ago entries were topping the 800 mark and that year a new interest was created by adding trotting races.
 Six competitors raced six times round the course.

 In December 1925 the society bought some land off Wood Street, Great Harwood.
 It was named, not surprisingly, the Showground.
-Here, with the exception of the war years and for two years due to the restrictions of foot and mouth disease, the annual show has been held.
+Here, with the exception of the war years and for two years due to the restrictions of foot and mouth disease, the annual show was held.

 In January 1970 part of the land was sold to Great Harwood Football Club, but the show continued to be held there.
 Over the years, different attractions and more show classes have been added, changing to suit the times and tastes of exhibitors and visitors, with the society trying to avoid the fate of many of the other agricultural societies, which have sadly disappeared, mainly due to the lack of committed helpers and the financial situation.

 In 2008, after several years of looking for a suitable alternative site to accommodate the growing size of the show, the society seized the opportunity to buy a 40 acre site on the junction of Harwood Lane and Whalley Road.
 This is now known as the New Showground.
 A lot of effort was put into improving the site in time for the 2009 show; adding roadways, making wider gateways for safe access, draining the field, fencing off an area for the car park and trimming and replanting the hedges and boundaries.
 We are building on the success of the move by continuing these improvements.